jwt625/jwt625.github.io/_posts/prompt_extract_tag_section.md

 I will give you a long post and ask you to exract tags from it.
 I will also give you list of example tags from past posts.
-Here are some example tags:
+Here are some example tags.
+Please note that these are just examples for style guidelines.
+Extract your own proper tags from the actual content of the blog.

   - PCSEL
   - Nanotube